msppstata/quant1/04-Graphs.md

    how to specify different options for the graph such as axes titles, etc.
-      - Make sure you keep the ordering of your variable names consistent when entering commands that overlay multiple graphs as switching the order will screw up the  Y and X axes.
+      - Make sure you keep the ordering of your variable names consistent when entering commands that overlay multiple graphs as switching the order will change the Y and X axes.

 ```
 twoway (scatter y-var_name x-var_name) (lfit y-var_name x-var_name)